sriramdasbalaji/VSTS-DevOps-Labs/dotnetcore/readme.md

 ## Deploy an ASP.NET Core application to Azure App Service using VSTS

-This lab shows how to deploy an ASP.NET Core application to Azure App Service.
+This lab shows how to deploy an ASP.NET Core application to Azure App Service with Visual Studio Team Services.

 <a href="https://docs.microsoft.com/en-us/aspnet/core/">ASP.NET Core</a> is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications.
 With ASP.NET Core, you can: